Skip to main content

 Advanced Search

-Underpinning all of my research are questions that revolve around the interplay between individual agency and social constraints, acceptance and resistance, self-transformation and social transformation, as well as the production of knowledge and ignorance in the most mundane areas of people’s everyday life.
+Underpinning all of my research are questions that revolve around agency, healing, resilience, responsibility, the interplay between self-cultivation and social transformation, and the production of knowledge and ignorance in the most mundane aspects of everyday life.
+I am an advocate of interdisciplinarity and strive to produce work that is accessible to audiences across multiple fields.

 Mental health